 A general misconception is carried by a lot of people who tend to think that PCOS is irreversible or permanent.
 This misconception runs due to the lack of medicinal cures.
 But in reality, with some appropriate lifestyle modifications, most of the PCOS symptoms can be reversed.

-PCOS and Infertility are two different things
+Difference Between PCOS and Infertility

 Infertility is one of the many complications that may result from PCOS but it does not occur in 100% of the cases.
 Only about 40% of all the patients of PCOS experience face difficulty in conceiving.
 Hence, every woman struggling with PCOS need not necessarily have a problem getting pregnant.